DUNE/femb_doc/README.md

 Computer IP Address for communicating with FEMB: 192.168.121.50 Mask:
 255.255.255.0 (192.168.121.50/24)

-First, connect your computer to the board using ethernet and power on the board.
+First, connect your computer to the board using ethernet and power on the board (use a normal, not "cross-over" cable).

+Make sure your computer's firewall is disabled.
+On Ubuntu, run `sudo ufw disable`.

 Click on the network manager applet in the task bar and go to edit connections.
 Click on wired connection and click edit.
 Go to the IPv4 Settings tab.
 Change